cakephp/docs/en/core-utility-libraries/number.rst

 .. php:method:: defaultCurrency(string $currency)

-Setter/getter for default currency.
-This removes the need always passing the currency to :php:meth:`Cake\\Utility\\Number::currency()` and change all currency outputs by setting other default.
+Setter/getter for the default currency.
+This removes the need to always pass the currency to :php:meth:`Cake\\Utility\\Number::currency()` and change all currency outputs by setting other default.